WesleyAC/plotter-tools/chunker/README.md

 `chunker` is used to communicate with the pen plotter.

 It gets around the plotters 60 byte buffer, by taking in a file of HP-GL commands, and sending each one to the plotter punctuated by a `OA` command, then waiting to send the next command to the plotter until a response has been received.
 This allows sending large files to the plotter without overflowing the internal buffer.
-The `chunker` command also prepends `IN;` to the entire file, initializing the plotter.

 To use `chunker`: